What to Do After an Atlanta Truck Accident

 - Take photographs of the accident scene, the damage to the vehicles and your injuries –All of this will be immensely useful in proving the extent of the damage, helping to prove who caused the accident and helping to prove your case.

-- Report the accident to your insurance company– It is very important to notify your motor vehicle insurance company that you were involved in an accident.
-Failure to notify the insurance company about the crash could result in a denial of coverage.
-However, we usually recommend that you do not provide any insurance company with a written or recorded statement about the crash without first consulting an attorney.
+- Report the accident to your own car insurance representative or company– It is very important to notify your motor vehicle insurance company that you were the victim of a trucking (or any other vehicle) accident.
+Failure to tell your insurer about the crash can have serious consequences and could even cause the Insurance Company to pull or deny coverage.
+However, we usually recommend that you do not provide the insurance company for the at-fault driver or company with any type of written or audio recorded form or statement about the crash without first consulting an attorney.

 - Keep copies of all receipts, accident reports and other documentation– This information can be crucial in establishing the damages that you have suffered during the truck accident.